tcc279/dsp/03-command_line.md

 `ls -Glp`

 > >
-`ls' -> list files in working directory
-`ls -a` -> list all files including hidden firls starting with '.'
+ls -> list files in working directory ls -a -> list all files including hidden firls starting with '.'
-`ls -l` -> shows file or directory, size, modified date and time, file or folder name and owner of file and its permission
+ls -l -> shows file or directory, size, modified date and time, file or folder name and owner of file and its permission
-`ls -lh` -> does the same as -l but shows sizes in human readable format
+ls -lh -> does the same as -l but shows sizes in human readable format
-`ls -lah`-> same as above but also includes hidden files
+ls -lah-> same as above but also includes hidden files
-`ls -t` -> lists files by time/date
-`ls -Glp` -> lists long format directories with "/" appended to the end and without user group names
+ls -t -> lists files by time/date ls -Glp -> lists long format directories with "/" appended to the end and without user group names

 ---